Pirates-Rays Betting Preview, Prediction, How to Watch

-The Pittsburgh Pirates (20-9) take on the Tampa Bay Rays (23-6) in a battle of the two top teams in the MLB.
-This game will continue our MLB odds series with a Pirates-Rays prediction and pick.
-We will also let you know how to watch the game.
+The Pittsburgh Pirates (20-10) take on the Tampa Bay Rays (24-6) in game two of a three game series.
+This game will continue our MLB odds series as we give out a Pirates-Rays prediction and pick while also letting you know how to watch.

-The Pirates are off to an incredible, but surprising start to the year.
-They are first place in the NL Central and 8-2 in their last 10 games.
-They have won their last four series and are looking to continue that as they host the Rays.
-Bryan Reynolds leads the team with a .320 batting average and 23 RBI.
-Jack Suwinski has launched six home runs this year and leads the team in that category.
-Their pitching staff is just as good.
-The Pirates have a 3.55 ERA and a 1.30 WHIP on the season.
-The Pirates have a tough challenge ahead of them as they take on the Rays.
+Game one of this series was taken by the home team, but it was close.
+The Rays scored in the bottom of the fourth, but the Pirates immediately answered with a run of their own.
+Wander Franco singled in a run in the bottom of the fifth to give the Rays the lead for good.
+Harold Ramirez would homer in the sixth to give some insurance as the Rays went on to win 4-1.
+Roansy Contreras picked up the loss for Pittsburgh while Colin Poche earned the win in relief.
+Jason Adam recorded his first save of the season in the win.

-The Rays are the best team in baseball right now.
-They lead the MLB in batting average and ERA, so the Rays are getting it done in all aspects of the game.
-Tampa Bay is 7-3 in their last 10 games.
-They are led by Randy Arozarena at the plate.
-He is hitting .327 with 28 RBI and seven home runs.
-Three other players on the Rays have seven home runs as well.
-The Rays have six players, including Arozarena, hitting over .300 on the season.
-They are the best offensive team in the MLB right now.
+Game two will feature Mitch Keller take the mound against Shane McClanahan.

 Here are the Pirates-Rays MLB odds, courtesy of FanDuel.